justintjoa-portfolio/SampleJenkinsPipeline/README.md

 where the save state is loaded/saved in case the container is stopped.

 This Jenkins Docker container is configured to run Scala/Java.
 The docker container has a seed job that can be used to generate a main build job of the application you'd like to build.
-I'm actually using a similar setup for the CI/CD both at work and in my side projects.
+I'm actually using a similar setup for the CI/CD in my side projects.

 Make sure in createJobs.groovy you replace the github repo with the actual repo you are using this CI/CD to test on (there's a companion Scala/Spring Boot app in my blog's original post that you